 Injection molding is perhaps the most versatile process for creating custom plastic parts.
 By utilizing the complex molds involved in this process, manufacturers can create intricate parts in a variety of sizes, colors, shapes, and finishes.

 Everything from small buttons to washing machine tubs can be created through this molding techniques.

 Custom molds are made out of metal using lathes, mills, or CNC machines.
 This state-of-the-art machinery ensures that the mold is made to the precise measurements of the part.

 Building the Custom Mold: Exploring Specific Features

-Most molds are built using a traditional straight-pull.
+Most molds are built using a traditional straight-pull molding technique.
 This is when the mold can open and the part falls out without any help.
 Sometimes, parts that require specific features or functions may require a more complex mold or a longer ejection process.

 In order to achieve certain features, more advanced mold design is sometimes necessary.